 Most users sign in to Microsoft Advertising with a Microsoft account, which is a single user name and password that connects a user to various Microsoft products and services.
+Each Microsoft account is assigned for personal use, even if the user only manages advertising accounts for work.
 However, your IT department may restrict access to company assets, including data that's stored in third-party tools such as Microsoft Advertising.

 To help those corporate users enforce their IT policies, Microsoft Advertising now offers the ability to restrict sign-in to only work accounts that are authenticated by Azure Active Directory.

 Azure Active Directory is Microsoft's cloud-based identity and access management service.
 It's used by IT departments to administer user names and corporate access at a global scale.

 There are several benefits to requiring a work account to access Microsoft Advertising.

 Enabling this feature is optional.
 It's geared towards companies that use Azure Active Directory to authenticate users on their network.
 As you assess whether this feature is right for you, here are a few things to consider:

 If you're a Super Admin who wants to enable this feature, you'll first need to switch your user type to a work account before you require all other users to sign in with a work account.
 Once the feature is enabled, all other users will be prompted to switch to a work account as follows.